Vitalis Outsourcing Master Service Agreement

 ARTICLE 1: CONFIDENTIAL INFORMATION

-For avoidance of doubt, this Agreement also extends to Vitalis’ Talents and the Talent’s Managers who are also considered as a Receiving Party under this Agreement.
-Should the Client require the Talent to execute an additional NDA, the Talent’s Manager shall also be bound by that additional Agreement, and shall likewise be required to participate and execute the said Agreement.
+For avoidance of doubt, this Agreement also extends to Vitalis’ Talents and the Talent’s Managers who are considered Receiving Parties under this Agreement.

 ARTICLE 4: PROPERTY OF DISCLOSING PARTY